YukunJ/YukunJ.github.io/_pages/includes/blogs/linux0.11_reading.md

 ```

 It's very concise and clear on what it is doing.
 We can roughly cut it into 3 parts: Part A calculates some parameters.
 Part B initializes each module.
 Part C moves into user mode and starts the first shell.
 Let's dive into each one of them now.

+It first calculates the `memory_end` (which is 1MB + extended memory size) and `buffer_memory_end` (same as `main_memory_begin`).
+So basically the memory space is divided into 3 chunks right now.
+The first part is the Linux kernel program binary.
+The second part is the buffer memory.
+The third part is main memory.